zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-03-Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus.md

 - Set up a waste beaker for liquid Zymo Kit waste.
 This will be disposed of in the waste disposal area in the collection container for Zymo Kit Liquid Waste.

 5. After the digestion, Invert/flick to mix tubes and centrifuge at 9,000 rcf for 3 minutes to pellet.
 Spin tubes with hinges facing out so pellet will form along the wall with the hinge.
-    - Note on centrifuging: Depending on the centrifuge settings, it will count down time from when you press start or from when it reaches the desired speed.
+    - Note on centrifugation: Depending on the centrifuge settings, it will count down time from when you press start or from when it reaches the desired speed.
 Ours counts down when you press start, so we add 30s to each spin as written to account for the time to get up to speed.
 Here, I would spin for 3 mins, 30s.
 6. Transfer all supernatant to a new, clean 1.5 mL microcentrifuge tube.
 Be careful to not disturb pellet.
     - Add: **345 uL** (should be a 1:1 ratio with supernatant volume) of **DNA/RNA Lysis Buffer**
     - Mix these two solutions by pipetting up and down inside the tube.